Our Impact

 _JPG.jpg)

-From hurricanes in Texas, Louisiana, Florida, Mississippi, Puerto Rico, the Virgin Islands, and the Bahamas… to tornadoes in Alabama, floods in Oklahoma, Kentucky and Nebraska, earthquakes in Haiti and Puerto Rico, fires in Los Angeles and Canada's Northwest Territories, eathquakes in Haiti and even a volcanic eruption in St. Vincent—we’ve been there - flying in with humanitarian and veterinary aid and departing with shelter pets who otherwise would have been euthanized to make room for the incoming pets displaced by the disaster.
+From hurricanes in Texas, Louisiana, Florida, Mississippi, Puerto Rico, the Virgin Islands, and the Bahamas… to tornadoes in Alabama, floods in Oklahoma, Kentucky, and Nebraska, earthquakes in Haiti, fires in Los Angeles and Canada’s Northwest Territories, and even a volcanic eruption in St. Vincent—we’ve been there.
+Our disaster relief operations include assisting with wildfire pet rescue, coordinated rescue operations, and the delivery of humanitarian support and veterinary aid to disaster zones, ensuring pets already in shelters are not affected by catastrophe and left behind.

-On emergency missions, our planes usually arrive with urgently needed veterinary and humanitarian aid, bringing relief to communities in crisis—then departing with pets who were in shelters prior to the disaster - thereby making room for incoming pets who hopefully will be reunited with their families.
+On emergency missions, our planes usually arrive with urgently needed veterinary and humanitarian aid as part of integrated emergency operations and broader disaster relief operations, bringing relief to communities in crisis.
+They then depart with shelter animals, disaster-impacted pets who were already in shelters prior to the event, helping create space for incoming displaced pets who may later be reunited with their families.
+These efforts are supported by trained disaster relief teams.

 Our Flights Help Shelters Reunite Families with Pets Lost or Displaced During Emergency Situations